muratk5n/thirdwave/en/README.md

 ---

 Subsidies?
-Both fossil and renewable get it at first.. to make sure people dont revolt as in France yellow vests, and once they both options are on par -in terms of infra, support (repair, maintainence, second-hand sales)-, then subsidies for the former can be cut off.
+Both fossil and renewable get it at first.. to make sure people dont revolt as in France yellow vests.
+Until both options are on par -in terms of infra, support (repair, maintainence, second-hand sales)-, then subsidies for the former can be cut off.

 ---